-[box type = ”info”]Our friendsAdidas Padel we propose technical and tactical topics on Padel.
-Regular testimonials thanks to his team pro ADIDAS.[/box]
+[box type = ”info”]Our friendsAdidas Padel offer us technical and tactical topics on the Padel.
+Regular testimonials thanks to its pro ADIDAS team.[/box]

-Javier Concepción , professional player Adidas Padel tackles the following subject: how to play with a southpaw from the point of view of his partner as that of his opponents.
+Javier Concepción , professional Adidas player Padel discusses the following topic: how to play with a left-hander from the point of view of his partner as that of his opponents.

 I played this end of the season with García Diestro and the Madrid Challenger with my other fellow adidas Alex Ruiz lefty also.

 So I thought it was an opportunity to talk about these famous "left-handed".